Welcome Move to Arbitrum

 NamedIds

 Every object is identified by a unique identifier represented by the UID object.
 To interact with objects, one needs to pass the object ID as an argument to the function you want to call.
-This restriction made the implementation of contracts that follow standard interfaces such as ERC-20 or ERC-721 impossible.
-The solution was to add a generic struct NamedId<T>.
-This struct is used when the storage location of an object must be deterministic and predictable and allows the system or other contracts to retrieve an object without requiring the user to manually provide its UID on every transaction.
+This restriction made the implementation of contracts that follow standard interfaces such as ERC-20 or ERC-721 a real challenge.

 Cross contract calls

-An important thing to have in mind is that, it is not recommended to use delegate calls with contracts that are not developed with this compiler, since the storage layout is different from a Solidity’s one.
+An important thing to have in mind is that it is not recommended to use delegate calls with contracts that are not developed with this compiler, since the storage layout is different from a Solidity’s one.

 Implementation